Fenerbahçe S.K. supporters: Fenerbahçe-Efes rivalry

 Anadolu Efes vs Fenerbahçe in EuroLeague.

-Anadolu Efes and Fenerbahçe Beko have faced each other 201 times in official matches since November 12, 1978.
+Anadolu Efes and Fenerbahçe have faced each other 201 times in official matches since November 12, 1978.
 Fenerbahçe won 85 of these matches and Anadolu Efes won 116.
 In the 10 special matches recorded, Anadolu Efes won 6 times and Fenerbahçe won 4 times.
 The team that won the most consecutive matches was Anadolu Efes with 14 official and 1 private match between 24 January 1999 and 5 December 2004.
 In Fenerbahçe, this number is 10 matches.

 Due to their rivalry in the EuroLeague, their matches are called the 'Istanbul Derby'.

-In the first match of the semi-finals of the 22-23 Basketball Super League Playoffs, Fenerbahçe Beko defeated Anadolu Efes by 108-66, with a difference of 42 points.
+In the first match of the semi-finals of the 22-23 Basketball Super League Playoffs, Fenerbahçe defeated Anadolu Efes by 108-66, with a difference of 42 points.
 With this result, Fenerbahçe broke new record in its competition against Anadolu Efes.
 The yellow-dark blue team achieved its biggest victory in all the matches it played against its opponent in history, with a difference of 42 points.
 In addition, this result was the most different defeat suffered by Anadolu Efes in a Basketball Super League match.